bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

 - Output file name: The compiled wasm file name of your program.
 - Initial linear memory size, Max linear memory size, Stack size: The wasi-sdk clang compile options.
 - Exported symbols: The symbols your wasm program wants to export. **Multiple symbols are separated by commas without spaces**.
-- iwasm heap size: The running configuration for the heap size of iwasm.
+- Host managed heap size: The running configuration for the host managed heap size of iwasm.
 In most cases, the default size would be fine, but in some scenarios, let's say you want to allocate more memory using `malloc`, you should increase it here accordingly.

 > Note that due to the current implementation limitation, after changing the `Output file name` or `iwasm heap size`, you need to close and reopen VSCode (to reactivate the extension) so that the running config will be correctly updated.